Build a Life That Feels as Good as it Looks on Paper

-It’s exhausting to feel like you’re failing at something that “should” be simple.
+It’s exhausting to feel like you’re failing at something that “should” be simple, to have it together in all areas of your life except this one.

-But here’s the truth: staying sober isn’t about willpower—it’s about support, strategy, and shifting your identity.
+But here’s the truth: staying sober isn’t about willpower—it’s about identifying your blind spots, mindset, and shifting your identity.
 Sobriety isn’t about restriction or deprivation; it’s about learning how to live in a way that makes alcohol irrelevant.

 Life-changing; Your sense of humor, authenticity, insightful questions, and perspective were essential to helping see things in a different light.
 My experience meeting you one-on-one even exceeded my expectations.
 One of the best investments I have made for myself.